|

 news items and production charts, John Carradine and Joyce Compton were to be included in the cast of this film, but their

-participation in the completed picture is doubtful.
-According to Kay Linaker, Gerald Mohr was the voice of Dr. Zodiac.
+Rhadini's office in Charlie Chan at Treasure Island.
+According to Kay Linaker, Gerald Mohr was the voice of

-Gate International Exposition, held on Treasure Island in San Francisco Bay February 1939 to October 1940, provided the backdrop
+Fair."
+The Golden Gate International Exposition, held on Treasure Island in San Francisco Bay February 1939 to October

-for some of the picture's action.
+1940, provided the backdrop for some of the picture's action.

 Adapted from: AMERICAN FILM INSTITUTE CATALOG - Within Our Gates: Ethnicity in American